CesiumGS/3d-tiles/TileFormats/Instanced3DModel/README.md

 ## Overview

-_Instanced 3D model_ is a tile format for efficient streaming and rendering of a large number of models, called _instances_, with slight variations.
+_Instanced 3D Model_ is a tile format for efficient streaming and rendering of a large number of models, called _instances_, with slight variations.
 In the simplest case, the same tree model, for example, may be located&mdash;or _instanced_&mdash;in several places.
 Each instance references the same model and has per-instance properties, such as position.
 Using the core 3D Tiles spec language, each instance is a _feature_.

-In addition to trees, instanced 3D model is useful for exterior features such as fire hydrants, sewer caps, lamps, and traffic lights, and for interior CAD features such as bolts, valves, and electrical outlets.
+In addition to trees, Instanced 3D Model is useful for exterior features such as fire hydrants, sewer caps, lamps, and traffic lights, and for interior CAD features such as bolts, valves, and electrical outlets.

-A [composite](../Composite/README.md) tile can be used to create tiles with different types of instanced models, e.g., trees and traffic lights.
+A [Composite](../Composite/README.md) tile can be used to create tiles with different types of instanced models, e.g., trees and traffic lights.

-Instanced 3D model maps well to the [ANGLE_instanced_arrays](https://www.khronos.org/registry/webgl/extensions/ANGLE_instanced_arrays/) extension for efficient rendering with WebGL.
+Instanced 3D Model maps well to the [ANGLE_instanced_arrays](https://www.khronos.org/registry/webgl/extensions/ANGLE_instanced_arrays/) extension for efficient rendering with WebGL.

 ## Layout

 A tile is composed of a header section immediately followed by a body section.
-The following figure shows the instanced 3D model layout (dashes indicate optional fields):
+The following figure shows the Instanced 3D Model layout (dashes indicate optional fields):

 ![header layout](figures/header-layout.png)